sjkaursb93/AISecurityLearningCollection/Reduce Risk and Attack Surface/README.md

 - [NCSC Guidelines for Secure AI System Development](https://www.ncsc.gov.uk/files/Guidelines-for-secure-AI-system-development.pdf): This document from the UK National Cyber Security Centre provides comprehensive guidelines and best practices for building secure AI systems, covering risk management, threat modeling, secure design, and operational controls.

+ - [OpenAI Moderation Guide](https://platform.openai.com/docs/guides/moderation): This official OpenAI documentation explains how to use the Moderation endpoint to detect and filter harmful content in AI-generated outputs.
+It provides guidance on implementing automated content moderation to reduce risks, protect users, and ensure responsible deployment of AI systems.

 ### Microsoft Guidance